bphillips201/ashleephillips.com/src/pages/case-study--a11y-checklists/a11y-checklists.md

 ### Outcome

-Increased accessibility awareness across the org and an easier way to build more accessible products
+Increased accessibility awareness across the organization and lowered the barrier of entry for building accessible products

 ![Accessibility Checklists for Writers](a11y-copy-checklists.png)